Albino African clawed frogs are large, strange-looking aquatic frogs.

 These frogs are voracious predators and will eat anything small enough to fit in their mouths, including fish, crustaceans, and other amphibians.

 To avoid any issues, house frogs ONLY with other, similarly-sized frogs.

 Albino frogs don’t require any specific care as a result of their albinism.

 They do require regular water changes and tank maintenance.
 For their size, they can produce a fair amount of waste.
 It’s essential to keep your tank clean to prevent disease.

 We recommend performing a partial water change (around 20%) every week.
 Remember to use distilled or dechlorinated water ONLY.

 During each weekly water change, use an aquarium siphon to clean detritus from your gravel substrate.
 You’ll also need to scrub any algae from your aquarium walls.

 Feed your clawed frogs daily.

-They have slightly different dietary needs from other terrestrial amphibians.
+They have slightly different needs from what do other frogs eat.